C-algaro/C-algaro/README.md

 <br>
 <p align="justify">
-    I'm a programmer with experience in process automation using Java, UiPath, Python, and SQL.
-Skilled in agile environments, with a strong focus on efficiency, scalability, and technical documentation.
-Proven track record of delivering solutions that save time, reduce manual effort, and increase productivity.
+    I'm a programmer experienced in automation and intelligent software.
+With a strong background in Java backend development, I build efficient and scalable solutions that save time, reduce manual work, and boost productivity.
+I also have hands-on experience with AI techniques, process automation, and Python scripting to streamline workflows and seamlessly integrate systems.
+I thrive in agile teams where clear communication and impactful results matter most.
 </p>

 #